 I was wondering how many ‘Appams’ I would have got for 50 rupees at Kali kadai.
 Would Kalianna be alive now?
 Did his son continue to run the hotel business?
 Who knows?

-I believe some experiences are best left as memories, so that you can recall those happy moments at your whim.
-Deep at the bottom of our being, each of us have treasure chest full of such trivia.
+I believe some experiences are best left as memories so that you can recall those happy moments at your whim.
+Deep at the bottom of our being, each of us has a treasure chest full of such trivia.

 Who can deny that small things can indeed make us happy!